 One of the most visited attractions in London is Hyde Park.
-And there are several reasons why a lot of people flock the park each year.
+And there are several reasons why a lot of people flock to the park each year.
 Aside from the pretty sights, relaxing gardens and picturesque views, there are lots of other activities and nearby attractions in the area.

 1. Hyde Park